TheCodeWan/US-State-Templates/README.md

 # US-State-Templates
 This repo contains SVG HTML templates and PNG image files for each of the 50 US states, plus maps of the entire US.
 Each template contains a labeled and unlabeled version.
-Each state is easy to color.
+Each state is easy to individually color within the HTML.
 ## Full "Maps of the entire US" Recovery

 The complete versions of the maps (blank, concealed-carry-sd, labeled) are stored as full SVG HTML files.